Data-Mining-CS568/NG-DBSCAN/README.md

-# NG-DBSCAN
+# About Static NG-DBSCAN

-- Inside "NG-DBSCAN Code" folder, all the files to run are present.
+- Inside "Static NG-DBSCAN Code" folder, all the files to run are present.
 - While plotting 2-D and 3-D datasets, try changing epsilon values to get better cluster quality.
 - Images folder contains some of the clusters generated.
 - For synthetic datasets, we used moon, blob and circular datasets.

-# Instructions to run the code
+- Instructions to run the Static NG-DBSCAN Code:

 	- First generate the random dataset using dataset_generator.py.